projectcontour/contour/design/gateway-apis-implementation.md

 The current flag `--experimental-service-apis` will be removed.
 The boolean it represents will be deduced from the following rules:
-- the gateway is configured in the config file.
+- the referenced gateway exists matching the default or configuration file.

-- the referenced gateway exists.
+If the Gateway API CRDs are not installed, Contour will ignore processing them until they are installed in the cluster and Contour is restarted.

-If the gateway is configured but does not exist, then this is a fatal error and Contour will exit.
+If the gateway is configured but does not exist, then once the Gateway is created, Contour will process & pass configuration off to Envoy.
 If the gateway is removed while Contour is operating, then an error will be logged, and all config associated with the Gateway API will be removed from Envoy.

 ### Code changes